hieuchaydi/hieuchaydi/README.md

 ## 👨‍💻 About Me

-- 🎓 **Third-year IT student at Thai Nguyen University of Information and Communication Technology (ICTU).**
+- 🎓 &nbsp;Third-year IT student at Thai Nguyen University of Information and Communication Technology (ICTU).
-- 🚀 **Backend Web Developer** with a passion for building efficient & scalable systems.
+- 🚀 &nbsp;Backend Developer passionate about building efficient, scalable systems.
-- ⚡ **Always curious** about how things work under the hood.
+- ⚡ &nbsp;Driven by curiosity for how things work under the hood and always up for learning new tech.
-- 🎮 **Gamer** & side project tinkerer.
+- 🎮 &nbsp;Gamer and side-project enthusiast—always tinkering and trying out new ideas.
-- 🤝 Love to connect, collaborate, and share knowledge with the community!
+- 🤝 &nbsp;Love connecting, collaborating, and sharing knowledge with the tech community!

 ---